Ironmandeveloper/HR-Analytics/ReadMe.md

-# Human Resource Management Solution
+# ORBIT-Human Resource Management Solution

-A tailor-made and Integrated HR management solution with access control, payroll and advanced reporting features.
+ORBIT-HRMS – Human Resource Management Solution.A tailor-made and Integrated HR management solution with access control, payroll and advanced reporting features.

 ## :hammer_and_wrench: Technology Stack

-- Node.js
-- Express
+- .Net
-- MongoDB
+- SQL
-- Mongoose
+- React Native

 ## :rocket: Getting Started

 The system is completely cloud-based, SaaS based HRMS that easily integrates with other products.HRMS provides an easy to use and powerful online interface for employee scheduling, payroll, HR functions and much more.

-### Prerequisites

-You need to have Node.js and MongoDB installed on your machine to run this project locally.
-MongoDB should be running on `localhost:27017` (the default MongoDB port).
-Here is the current Url from .env `mongodb://localhost:27017/beerDispenser`

-## :clipboard: Models
+## :clipboard: Features

 ###  Organizational Management
 The Company, Departments and Branches: Creates and maintains organizational structures and their departments, branches, positions, and jobs.